Thursday 23 November, 17:00 – 18:30 | Arts Lecture Theatre, New Museums Site | Followed by a reception in the Sociology Seminar Room

 Chair: Dr Lucy van de Wiel

-In anticipation of its transition to a virtual network, this lecture looks back at the work of the Reproductive Sociology Research group over the past decade from the point of view of how we understand reproductive cause and effect.
+In anticipation of its transition to a virtual network, this lecture looked back at the work of the Reproductive Sociology Research group over the past decade from the point of view of how we understand reproductive cause and effect.

-The lecture concludes by arguing that sociology offers us a specific vantage point on reproductive causality, and that, as a system of relations, reproductivity also has lessons for how we understand causality in sociological terms.
+The lecture concluded by arguing that sociology offers us a specific vantage point on reproductive causality, and that, as a system of relations, reproductivity also has lessons for how we understand causality in sociological terms.

 Professor Sarah Franklin